kazhmir/langs/06_qql/readme.md

 ```

 The above expression is equivalent to `insert into active_table (name, bday) values ('Artur', '1999.09.26')`, since
-the table is known, and the columns are ordered, this can be shortened to: `+ 'Artur' '1999.09.26'`
+the table is known, and the columns are ordered, this can be shortened to: `+ "Artur" "1999.09.26"`

 ## DELETE